 “The easiest way to avoid any kind of complications with PCIDSS is to not store any credit card information on your site whatsoever,” says Ventiv’s Dumble.

-“It’s fine to present a form to a customer and ask them for their credit card information, but as soon as you capture that on your server, you pass it straight off to the payment gateway, and they will send you back a token which says payment is successful,” says Dumble.
+“It’s fine to present a form to a customer and ask them for their credit card information, but as soon as you capture that on your server, you pass it straight off to the payment gateway, and they will send you back a token which says the payment is successful,” says Dumble.
 “But you have not, as a site owner, stored the credit card information at all.”

-This minimises the risk of security breaches between the website and your merchant account, but there’s still the possibility of trouble between your site and the customer’s web browser.
+This minimizes the risk of security breaches between the website and your merchant account, but there’s still the possibility of trouble between your site and the customer’s web browser.
 In addition to the inbuilt security of the payment gateway’s API, it is still vital to use an SSL (secure socket layer) security certificate for interactions between the customer’s browser and your site.
 Not only does this add extra precaution, but it can also work to alleviate any apprehensions the customer might have about buying online.
-The presence of SSL during a transaction is usually indicated by a padlock in the navigation bar of a browser, and commonly accompanied by the ‘security seal’ of the company providing it.
+The presence of SSL during a transaction is usually indicated by a padlock in the navigation bar of a browser and is commonly accompanied by the ‘security seal’ of the company providing it.

-“It’s still very important from a user perception to have all that connectivity under SSL, so that in your browser you can see the small padlock,” says Dumble.
-“Users look at that and they instantly get that feeling of protection, rather than having an open form with no padlock, in which case they’re more reluctant to put in their credit card number, because they know it’s an unprotected channel between the browser and the website.”
+“It’s still very important from a user perception to have all that connectivity under SSL so that in your browser you can see the small padlock,” says Dumble.
+“Users look at that and they instantly get that feeling of protection, rather than having an open form with no padlock, in which case they’re more reluctant to put in their credit card number because they know it’s an unprotected channel between the browser and the website.”

 News Ticketing’s McArthur reports that security has been a major concern for the company, which has seen a significant spike in credit card fraud and chargebacks this year.
 He claims the key to dealing with this lies in the features offered by the business’s elected payment gateway that allows it to tailor the nature of payments made online.

-“With a good third party payment gateway, you can specify a whole lot of security checks where you basically program the payment gateway,” he says.
-“That’s the value of a third party payment gateway: you don’t have to build that kind of security verification into your own software.”
+“With a good third-party payment gateway, you can specify a whole lot of security checks where you basically program the payment gateway,” he says.
+“That’s the value of a third-party payment gateway: you don’t have to build that kind of security verification into your own software.”